IKOR-GmbH/sip-framework/docs/core.md

 ## Usage

-To enable SIP Core features use @SIPIntegrationAdapter to annotate the Spring Boot entry class.
+To enable SIP Core features use @SIPIntegrationAdapter to annotate the Spring Boot entry class (no need to add @SpringBootApplication, it's included in the @SIPIntegrationAdapter)

 ## Features

 ### Actuator health check and metrics

+SIP Core out-of-the-box information about health status of the adapter and the status of external systems with which it communicates.
-SIP Core provides out-of-the-box health checks for HTTP(S), JMS and FTP, SFTP and FTPS endpoints.
+ Provided checks are for HTTP(S), JMS and FTP (SFTP/FTPS) endpoints.

 The health check functions will be executed periodically on a set interval and will only be available if actuator's HealthEndpoint is enabled.